mendel5/alternative-front-ends/README.md

 # alternative-front-ends
 Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.)

-## Call to Action
-- Do you know any other **free/open-source** projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)
-- Just create an [issue](https://github.com/mendel5/alternative-front-ends/issues) and let me know.
-I'm always looking for new free/open-source projects to add.

 ## Contents
 - [YouTube](#youtube)
 - [YouTube Music](#youtube-music)